img-1

 Importance of Schedule update review

-Once the schedule has been updated with the current period progress it is deemed to be the contractor’s contemporaneous record.
+Once the schedule has been updated with the current period progress it becomes the contractor’s contemporaneous record.
 This is a record that will most definitely be used in a dispute situation to prove (demonstrate) or challenge (repudiate) entitlement to EOT, and prolongation if applicable.

 So, what is it that needs to be reviewed to ensure that the schedule to be submitted is acceptable to both the owner and the contractor?

-So, if the schedule indicates that in a specific period you are the cause for the delay to the project completion, or sectional completion, then it will be recorded as such, and similarly if the delay is due to the owner it will be recorded as such.
-If you are responsible for the delay, then you are obligated to mitigate the delay and recover where possible.
-If you don’t analyse these paths you could submit a schedule that indicates that you are the cause of delay when in fact it may not be.
+So, if the schedule indicates that in a specific period the contractor is responsible for the delay to the project completion, or sectional completion, then it will be recorded as such, and similarly if the delay is due to the owner, it will be recorded as such.
+If the contractor is responsible for the delay, then the contractor is obligated to mitigate the delay and recover where possible.
+If you don’t analyse these paths, you could submit a schedule that indicates that you are the cause of delay when in fact it may not be.

 Additionally, it may be that the situation on the ground has changed thereby no longer making the logical path/s to completion realistic or credible, therefore requiring a schedule change that may result in completely different critical or longest path/s and completion dates.